rotationalio/rotational.io/content/en/blog/2022-05-16-marshaling-go-enums-to-and-from-json.md

 }
 ```

-The `MarshalJSON` function converts the `Suit` into a string, then JSON marshals the string so that the output is valid JSON: `[]byte("\"♠\"")` (quotation marks included).
+The `MarshalJSON` function converts the `Suit` into a string, then JSON-marshals the string so that the output is valid JSON: `[]byte("\"♠\"")` (quotation marks included).
 The most important thing to remember is that the method has a _value_ receiver not a _pointer_ receiver -- more on this later.
 Implementing this method for our `Suit` object now marshals the following JSON data:

 ```json
 {"value":7,"suit":"♠"}